Response and error codes are essential for understanding errors in submitting or processing requests.

 -i) and looking at the HTTP status code in the response.

-Your list of status codes can be done in a basic table, somewhat like this:
+Your list of status codes can be done in a basic table or definition list, somewhat like this:

 |200||Successful request and response.|